Chiranjeevi filmography

-Chiranjeevi Konidela Sivasankara Varaprasad is an Indian actor, politician, philanthropist and television host who predominantly works in Telugu cinema.
+Chiranjeevi is an Indian actor, politician, philanthropist and television host who predominantly works in Telugu cinema.
 He has also appeared in Hindi, Tamil and Kannada films.
 Chiranjeevi made his acting debut in 1978, with the film Punadhirallu.
 However, Pranam Khareedu was released earlier at the box office.
 Known for his break dancing skills, Chiranjeevi has starred in more than 150 feature films.
 He rose to stardom after playing the lead in the action film Khaidi (1983).
 His 1987 film Swayamkrushi premiered at the Moscow International Film Festival.
 He co-produced Rudraveena (1988), which won the National Film Award for Best Feature Film on National Integration.
 In a film career spanning forty-five years, he has won four state Nandi Awards and nine Filmfare Awards South.

 Chiranjeevi was honoured with the Padma Bhushan (India's third highest civilian award) in 2006, and Padma Vibhushan (India's second highest civilian award) in 2024, for his contributions to Indian cinema, and was presented with an honorary doctorate from Andhra University.
 In 2013, he inaugurated the Incredible India Exhibition, a joint participation of the Ministry of Tourism and Ministry of Information and Broadcasting at the 66th Cannes Film Festival.
 He also represented Incredible India at the 14th International Indian Film Academy Awards ceremony held in Macau.
 In 2013, IBN LIVE named him as one of "the men who changed the face of the Indian Cinema".

 Chiranjeevi's 1992 film Gharana Mogudu is the first Telugu film to gross over ₹10 crore at the box office.
 The film made Chiranjeevi the highest-paid actor in India at the time, catapulting him to the cover pages of noted national weekly magazines in India.
 The entertainment magazines Filmfare and India Today named him "Bigger than Bachchan", a reference to Bollywood's Amitabh Bachchan.
 News magazine The Week hailed him as "The new money machine".
 He was paid a remuneration of ₹1.25 crores for the 1992 film Aapadbandhavudu, the highest for any Indian actor then.
-In 2002, Chiranjeevi was given the Samman Award for the Highest Income Tax Payer for the assessment year 1999-2000 by the Minister of State for Finance, Government of India.
+In 2002, Chiranjeevi was given the Samman Award for the Highest Income Tax Payer for the assessment year 1999–2000 by the Minister of State for Finance, Government of India.
 A poll conducted by CNN-IBN in 2006 named Chiranjeevi the most popular star of the Telugu Film Industry.
-Following the release of Shankar Dada Zindabad (2007), Chiranjeevi took a hiatus to focus on his political commitments between 2008 to 2015 and returned to cinema through the action comedy film Khaidi No. 150 (2017).
+Following the release of Shankar Dada Zindabad (2007), Chiranjeevi took a hiatus to focus on his political commitments between 2008 and 2015 and returned to cinema through the action comedy film Khaidi No. 150 (2017).